DARTH (DAH) Price Hits $0.20

-DARTH (DAH) traded flat against the dollar during the twenty-four hour period ending at 23:00 PM ET on July 1st.
-In the last seven days, DARTH has traded 0.2% lower against the dollar.
-One DARTH token can now be purchased for approximately $0.20 or 0.00001160 BTC on major exchanges.
+DARTH (DAH) traded flat against the U.S. dollar during the 24 hour period ending at 15:00 PM E.T. on July 5th.
+One DARTH token can now be bought for approximately $0.20 or 0.00001160 BTC on popular exchanges.
+During the last seven days, DARTH has traded down 0.2% against the U.S. dollar.
 DARTH has a market capitalization of $638.29 million and approximately $1.48 worth of DARTH was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.